Field

 # Examples

-To relieve the binding form values to input
+To relieve the binding form values to input, textarea and select elements,

 it eliminate much boilerplate.